Trump calls Fauci a "disaster" but says it would be "a bigger bomb to fire him"

 Since the pandemic began, more than 8 million Americans have tested positive for the coronavirus and more than 219,000 have died.

-At the beginning of the outbreak, Fauci recommended against routinely wearing masks, but that was in part because he was concerned there would be a shortage of surgical masks for healthcare workers.
+At the beginning of the pandemic, Fauci, who is head of the National Institute for Allergy and Infectious Diseases, recommended against routinely wearing masks, but that was in part because he was concerned there would be a shortage of surgical masks for healthcare workers.
 A month later, he reversed course after scientists were finding that people without symptoms were a significant source of spread, and masks, even homemade ones, could help stop transmission.

-"It became clear that cloth coverings — ... and not necessarily a surgical mask or an N95 —cloth coverings, work.
-So, now there's no longer a shortage of masks," Fauci said in an interview with CBS News chief medical correspondent Dr. Jonathan LaPook on "60 Minutes."
+"It became clear that cloth coverings ... and not necessarily a surgical mask or an N95, cloth coverings, work.
+So, now there's no longer a shortage of masks," Fauci said in an interview with CBS News chief medical correspondent Dr. Jonathan LaPook that aired Sunday on "60 Minutes."
 He added that "meta-analysis studies show that, contrary to what we thought, masks really do work in preventing infection."

 While Fauci has been consistently calling for the use of masks for months, the White House messaging on mask-wearing has been less consistent.
 Mr. Trump and White House officials do not always wear masks, even at crowded events like Judge Amy Coney Barrett's Supreme Court nomination, which Fauci has called a "super-spreader" event.
 He told LaPook that he's not surprised the president contracted coronavirus given his participation at crowded events where few people wore masks.